Q. When I bake, can I leave out the salt from recipes? I'm trying to reduce the amount of salt in my diet.

 Q. How many fewer calories does light olive oil have than extra virgin olive oil?

-In recipes calling for vegetable oil, light olive oil can be used instead and in the same amounts.
 It’s a great way to add the health benefits of mono-unsaturated fats to your diet.

 Q. I like butter on my toast and sandwiches but I have to reduce the amount of saturated fat I eat.
 Got any ideas?